 4. Assessment Procedures

-4.1.
-Assessment Procedures: Acceptance Testing

 To conform to this Profile, participating staff and equipment (“Actors”) shall support each activity assigned to them.

 To support an activity, the actor shall conform to the requirements (indicated by “shall language”) listed in the specifications table of the activity subsection in Section 3.